canarybuilds/zulip/templates/zerver/help/restrict-private-messages.md

-* Even if private messages are disabled, users can still exchange direct private messages with bot users (this detail is important for Zulip's new user onboarding experience).
+* Even if private messages are disabled, users can still exchange direct private messages with bot users (this detail is important for Feniks' Chat new user onboarding experience).
 Consider also [restricting bot creation](/help/restrict-bot-creation) when using this feature.

 * Restricting private messages does not automatically [restrict creating